Aryan-Bharadwaj-dev/ip-phantom/README.md

 ## 🙏 Acknowledgments

-- OpenVPN community for excellent VPN software
+- **The Tor Project** for creating the anonymous network that powers IP Phantom
+- **Tor developers and volunteers** who maintain the global Tor network infrastructure
-- Security researchers who inspired this project
+- **Security researchers** who inspired this project and promote digital privacy
-- VPN providers who enable privacy protection
-- Open-source cybersecurity community
+- **Open-source cybersecurity community** for advancing privacy tools and techniques
+- **Anonymous exit node operators** who provide the infrastructure for true anonymity

 ---